Steins;Gate is a visual novel released on October 15, 2009. Steins;Gate was made from a partnership between the companies “5pb and Nitroplus”.

 He made several predictions for the future, explained the functioning of the time machine and many other things.

-He first said that he went back to the year 2001 to get an IBM 5100 to take to the future, as this unit had an error that presented data and other company stuff, being necessary for future use.
-Since in Titor's timeline, the world would be in its respective third world war, so technology was not big things, having greater preferences for old machines.
+He first said that he went back to the year 2001 to fetch an IBM 5100 to take to the future, as this unit had a feature that provided data and other things from the company, being necessary for use in the future.
+Since in Titor's timeline, the world would be in its respective third world war, technology wasn't a big deal, with a greater preference for old machines.

 At first, many joked and didn't believe Titor, but throughout the conversation some users had complex and long-lasting conversations with the traveler.

-But of course, Titor left mistakes from his past, causing some to doubt him in the future, but if we believe in the Steins;Gate Theories, Titor could have made changes to the timelines, changing the successive route of events, thus avoiding some of the catastrophes. that were predicted.
+But of course, Titor left mistakes from his past, causing some to doubt him in the future, but if we believe in the Steins;Gate Theories, Titor could have made changes in the timelines, altering the successive route of events, thus avoiding some of the predicted catastrophes.

 Personal Evaluation

 Only those who have played the Visual Novel know how fantastic it is.
-One of the most surprising things about Steins;Gate is that the game attracts you more and more, using artifices such as people, facts and real theories, like John Titor, and some other theories that are based on the fundamentals of time travel.
+One of the most surprising things in Steins;Gate is the fact that the game attracts you more and more, using devices such as real people, events and theories, like John Titor, and some other theories based on the foundations of time travel.

-In a way Steins;Gate is not a Visual Novel for everyone, as it requires a vast knowledge of theories, since at each moment a subject of medium/high complexity arises, but of course, it depends on each one's taste.
-Being a little rejected by people who don't like or don't accept the changes made in time, as well as some scenes that are contradictory, but that are revealed throughout the entire story.
+In a way, Steins;Gate is not a Visual Novel for everyone, as it requires extensive knowledge of theories, since at every moment a topic of medium/high complexity arises, but of course, it depends on personal taste.
+It is somewhat rejected by people who do not like or do not accept the alterations made in time, as well as some scenes that are contradictory, but that are revealed throughout the entire story.

-The dynamics between the characters are almost perfect, another point that doesn't leave anything to be desired is the development of the characters, where all of them were used.
-The secondary characters also played a big part in the drama.
-The novel is not indebted to Arcos, but rather an ongoing narrative between all the characters, this is one of Steins;Gate's strengths.
+The dynamics between the characters are almost perfect, another point that does not disappoint is the development of the characters, where all of them were well utilized.
+The secondary characters also had a significant role in the drama.
+The novel is not divided by arcs, but rather a continuous narrative among all the characters, this is one of the strengths of Steins;Gate.

 Evaluation